AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 With \alib_boxing_nl, \b no mechanisms are in place that link the life-cycle of boxes with their boxed values.
 Class \alib{boxing;Box} does not even have a destructor defined!
-This is a huge difference to C++ 17 class \c std::any.<br>
+This is a huge difference to C++17 class \c std::any.<br>
-It is completely left to the user of the library to make sure that any pointer or data that otherwise references values available during boxing, are still intact and available when unboxed and vice-versa, that allocated objects that become boxed are de-allocated after a box that refers to them is disposed.
+It is completely left to the user of the library to make sure that any pointer or data that otherwise references values available during boxing, are still intact and available when unboxed and vice versa, that allocated objects that become boxed are de-allocated after a box that refers to them is disposed.

 In many use cases, this is absolutely no problem: Often, \alib_boxing_nl is used to